carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 instruction as "ready to retire."

 Instructions are retired in program order.
-The register file is notified of the retirement so that it can free the temporary registers that were allocated for the instruction during the register renaming stage.
+The register file is notified of the retirement so that it can free the physical registers that were allocated for the instruction during the register renaming stage.

 Load/Store Unit and Memory Consistency Model